refraction-ray/iastu-hpc2-manual/administrators/history/setup.md

 The backup crontab and fstab mount config have not included into ansible workflow due to flexibility consideration.

+In terms of network and nfs, ntp,apt setups, please see relevant section in [Virtual Machine](./VM.md) part.

 ### ansible

+`sudo apt install ansible` on master node.

 Please see the ansible playbooks in HPC2.
+The playbooks went opensource, see [here](https://github.com/refraction-ray/hpc-build-ansible-playbooks).

 ### spack